 Abstract

 Exposure to UVB irradiation results in DNA damage and is responsible for non-melanoma skin cancers.
 Although the genetic mutation is well documented, the epi-mutation, the alteration in epigenetics, remains to be elucidated.
-DNA methylation is a stable and heritable epigenetic changes in the control of gene expression.
+DNA methylation is a stable and heritable epigenetic change in the control of gene expression.
 We adapted Methyl-seq, which was recently developed approach to identify a genome-wide DNA methylation, to profile the DNA methylation in collected specimens of ultraviolet B (UVB)-irradiated skin epidermis and non-melanoma skin cancers at different stages.
 We used the Agilent mouse SureSelect Methyl-seq method of bisulfite sequencing as the single-ended for 75 bases and sequencing on the Illumina HiSeq2000.
 The majority of differentially methylated cytosines were observed were presented in introns, intragenic regions, near CpG islands, and transcriptional enhancers, including genes involved in skin carcinogenesis that were not previously reported to be differentially methylated.
 We also identified transcriptomic analysis using RNA-seq.
 Overall, these studies provide profiles of methylation and transcriptomic changes in UVB-induced skin carcinogenesis.

 Keywords